Streaming Principal Component Analysis From Incomplete Data: SNIPE

-More concretely, $\alg$ sets $\h{\SU}_1$ to be the span of the top $r$ left singular vectors of $Y_1$, namely the left singular vectors corresponding to the largest $r$ singular values of $Y_1$, with ties broken arbitrarily.
-Then, at iteration $k\in[2:K]$ and given the previous estimate $\h{\SU}_{k-1}=\mbox{span}( \h{S}_{k-1})$, $\alg$ processes the columns of the $k$th measurement block $Y_k$ by forming the matrix
+More concretely, $\alg$ sets $\h{\SU}_1$ to be the span of leading $r$ left singular vectors of $Y_1$, namely the left singular vectors corresponding to largest $r$ singular values of $Y_1$, with ties broken arbitrarily.
+Then, at iteration $k\in[2:K]$ and given the previous estimate $\h{\SU}_{k-1}=\mbox{span}( \h{S}_{k-1})$, $\alg$ processes the columns of the $k$th incomplete block $Y_k$ one by one and forms the matrix